This Labor Day comes in the midst of union victories — and ever-increasing challenges for workers — including teachers.

 Teacher Unions and Social Justice: Organizing for the Schools and Communities Our Students Deserve

-Teacher Unions and Social Justice is a Rethinking Schools anthology of more than 60 articles documenting the history and the how-tos of social justice unionism.
+Teacher Unions and Social Justice is a Rethinking Schools anthology of more than 60 articles documenting the history and the practical details of social justice unionism.
 Together, they describe the growing movement to forge multiracial alliances with communities to defend and transform public education.
 The collection is edited by Michael Charney, Jesse Hagopian, and Bob Peterson.

 Here is a list from Social Justice Books of recommended titles for pre-K—12 and background reading for educators on labor history and labor organizing.